Current VAT is currently set at 20%

 There is, of course, a mathematical formula which can be applied but plugging a few figures into a small online form to calculate VAT is so much simpler and quicker.
-Any time you have access to the web there is a VAT calculator available, most can be accessed through smartphones as a matter of fact.

 How to Calculate VAT